 Once children are released from the hospital, they must take insulin regularly.
 Doctors work with children and their family to determine which insulin regimen is best.

 There are several types of insulin regimens:

-A basal–bolus insulin regimen involves taking one or two injections of a longer-acting insulin (basal dose) every day and then separate supplemental injections (bolus dose) of a short-acting insulin immediately before meals.
+With MDI regimens, a basal–bolus insulin regimen is preferred.
+This regimen involves taking one or two injections of a longer-acting insulin (basal dose) every day and then separate supplemental injections (bolus dose) of a short-acting insulin immediately before meals.
 Each bolus dose can be different depending on how much food the child is going to eat or what the blood glucose level is at that time.
-Children can also use an insulin pump to deliver both the basal dose and the before-meal dose.

 Premixed insulin regimens use a fixed mixture of two forms of insulin: one that works quickly and lasts for only a few hours, and one that takes longer to work but lasts longer.
 The usual ratios of insulin are 70/30 (70% longer-acting and 30% shorter-acting) or 75/25.
 Children are given one injection at breakfast and one at dinner.

 An advantage of premixed regimens is that they require fewer injections and are easier to manage.
 However, premixed regimens have less flexibility with respect to timing and amount of meals and cannot be adjusted as frequently.
 Thus, these regimens do not control blood glucose levels as well as other regimens.

 Some children use a vial and syringe.
 In this method, each dose of insulin is drawn up into a syringe from a vial and is injected under the skin, usually in the arm, thigh, or abdominal wall.
 Small syringes with very thin needles make the injections nearly painless.
 The amount of insulin the syringe will hold varies depending on the amount of insulin needed per injection.
 Young children often use syringes with 1/2 unit markings to allow for smaller adjustments in the doses of insulin to be used.